 Dr Joeran Beel is a tenure-track Ussher Assistant Professor in Intelligent Systems at the School of Computer Science and Statistics at Trinity College Dublin.
 He is also affiliated with the ADAPT Centre, an interdisciplinary research centre that closely cooperates with industry partners including Google, Deutsche Bank, Huawei, and Novartis.
 Joeran is further a Visiting Professor at the National Institute of Informatics in Tokyo, where he also completed his postdoctoral research.
-Joeran obtained a PhD in Computer Science from the Otto-von-Guericke University Magdeburg.
-During his PhD studies, he completed three research visits at the University of California, Berkeley and one at the University of Cyprus.
-Joeran has industry experience as a product manager at HRS.de / HRS Holidays.
+Joeran holds two master´s degrees and obtained a PhD in computer science from Otto-von-Guericke University, Magdeburg (Germany).
+During his PhD studies, Joeran completed three research visits at the University of California, Berkeley and one at the University of Cyprus.
+Joeran has industry experience as a product manager at HRS.de / HRS Holidays, as a freelance consultant and as the founder of two business start-ups, which both received several awards at business plan competitions such as start2grow and BPW.
+Joeran is currently preparing to spin out his third business start-up.

 Andrew Collins is a PhD researcher at the ADAPT Centre and School of Computer Science and Statistics, Trinity College Dublin.
 Andrew was awarded an Honours Bachelor Degree in Computer Science from Trinity College Dublin, and subsequently pursued a Master of Science Degree in Technology and Innovation Management at the College of Business at Dublin Institute of Technology.
 During the Masters programme, Andrew acquired first-hand experience of the business opportunities that recommender systems present, through his consultancy work with a high-potential start-up company to develop and recommend a business strategy for their proprietary recommender product.
 This led him to undertake his PhD in recommender systems under Professor Beel.